justin-lee-collins/swork-cache/readme.md

 # swork-cache

-swork-cache is caching middleware for Swork applications and is built with TypeScript and async methods.
+swork-cache is caching middleware for [swork](https://www.npmjs.com/package/swork) applications and is built with TypeScript and async methods.

 ### Example